Hgoatly/Discover-Skane/README.md

 bridge into Skåne, as the Danish flag is a white cross on a red background.
 It is representative of what the picture suggests: that you are leaving Denmark to enter Skåne.

 - **Navbar and Footer, Card Headers and 'Top of Page' Button:** The background colour of each of these elements is #4f4646, and the text colour is #fff.
 It was deliberately decided that they should be the same colours as on the logo, to create a colour theme for the site.
+The 'Show on Map' and 'Hide Map' text (and their Swedish equivalents) is black (#212529) in order to stand put a little more than the rest of the text on the card.

 - **Cards:** #fff was chosen as the background for the card elements, in order to make a good contrast with the text, for which the colour #4f4646 was chosen as it fits well with the general colour theme of the site.